Vassalware/vassalware.github.io/content/post/running-csharp-in-an-in-game-developer-console-with-roslyn.md

 ## Conclusion

 Thanks for making it this far!
-This is my first post, so there's a slight change that I've explained too much of what's obvious and not enough of what isn't.
+This is my first post, so there's a decent change that I've explained too much of what's obvious and not enough of what isn't.
 Feel free to comment down below or email me if you have any feedback.

 Here's that gif from the top again: